shivanshu-semwal/blog/_posts/2023-02-01-web-minimalism.md

     - <https://github.com/leonardothehuman/motherfuckingcms>
     - <https://justinjackson.ca/words.html> - sfw

-Also there are many webrings of site which are minimal.
+Also there are many webrings of minimal website, here is one - <https://512kb.club/>.